 In accordance with the provisions of Section 134(5) of the Companies Act 2013 theBoard hereby submits its responsibility Statement:

 (a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures if any;

-(b) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period;
+(b) The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of your Company at the end of the financial year and ofthe profit and loss of your Company for that period;

-(c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the companies Act 2013 forsafeguarding the assets of the company and for preventing and detecting fraud and otherirregularities;
+(c) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of your Company and for preventing and detecting fraud and otherirregularities;

 (d) The directors had prepared the annual accounts on a going concern basis; and

-(e) The directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls were adequate and were operatingeffectively.
+(e) The directors had laid down internal financial controls to be followed by yourCompany and that such internal financial controls were adequate and were operatingeffectively.